 We Are Researching Existing Products as Potential Treatments for COVID-19

 Sanofi is committed to making every effort to help countries across the world, including the U.S., combat the coronavirus outbreak.
 In March we announced the initiation of our global clinical trial program with our collaborator Regeneron Pharmaceuticals evaluating Kevzara® (sarilumab) in patients hospitalized with severe COVID-19.
 Kevzara is a fully-human monoclonal antibody that inhibits the interleukin-6 (IL-6) pathway by binding and blocking the IL-6 receptor.
-Initial results from the Phase 2 U.S. trial were recently released and the Phase 3 global trial is ongoing.
+The companies recently provided an update on their Phase 3 U.S. trial.
+A separate Phase 3 trial is ongoing outside the U.S.

 Additionally, there has been increased questions around the off-label use of hydroxychloroquine in the management of COVID-19 based on preliminary results from independent studies from different countries.
 Sanofi divested this medicine in the U.S. in 2013 but is one of the main manufacturers globally.

 To date there is insufficient clinical evidence to draw any conclusion over the clinical efficacy or safety of hydroxychloroquine (or chloroquine) in the management of COVID-19.
 Large clinical studies are being conducted to assess the benefit/risk profile of hydroxychloroquine in the management of COVID-19 patients and ensure patient safety.
 Any use of this medicine in the management of COVID-19 is considered an off-label use (i.e. in absence of a marketing authorization for the indication of COVID-19).

 We Are Focused on Patient Needs